 Students not eligible for admission to the College of Engineering and Applied Science (CEAS) may be admitted to the College of Liberal Arts and Sciences (CLAS) as pre-engineering students.
-CLAS pre-engineering students may not take Bioengineering specific coursework, including BIOE 1010, 1020, 2010 or 2020 but may enroll in CU Denver Core Curriculum courses and appropriate math and science coursework in preparation for applying to CEAS through the Inter-University Transfer (Link to Inter-University Transfer Information) process.
+CLAS pre-engineering students may not take Bioengineering specific coursework, including BIOE 1010, 1020, 2010 or 2020 but may enroll in CU Denver Core Curriculum courses and appropriate math and science coursework in preparation for applying to CEAS through the Intra-University Transfer process.
 Students admitted to pre-engineering will take longer to graduate than those admitted as CEAS bioengineering pre-majors.
 3

 Students in other schools or colleges at the University of Colorado Denver (including pre-engineering students in the College of Liberal Arts and Science) may not enroll in BIOE 1010, 1020, 2010 or 2020 until they have been admitted to the College of Engineering and Applied Science (CEAS) as a bioengineering pre-major.

-To enter the bioengineering pre-major through the Inter-University Transfer (IUT) process, students must have earned:
+To enter the bioengineering pre-major through the Intra-University Transfer (IUT) process, students must have earned:

 - A 2.75 (or higher) cumulative CU Denver GPA